Swietenia Mahogani and Macrophylla|

 Mahogany is an upright growing tree, up to 150 feet tall in Suriname; it has a broad rounded symmetrical crown.
-The leaves are pinnately compound, ovate-lanceolate; the small, fragrant flowers are rather inconspicious.
+The leaves are pinnately compound, ovate-lanceolate; the small, fragrant flowers are rather inconspicuous.
 The fruit is a large (4-6") greenish-brown woody capsule, splitting into 5 parts releasing the flat, long winged, light-brown seeds.

 Mahogany is among the most valued timber species in South America.
 The dense wood is renowned for its beautifully close grained, hard red-brown wood.

 Used for furniture, fixtures, musical instruments, inlay, boats, caskets, airplanes, foundry patterns, veneer.

 This tree is not indigenous to Suriname, (it is native to southern Florida, Bahamas, Cuba, Jamaica, St. Croix, Virgin Islands and Hispaniola) but was imported in the early 19th century as an ornamental tree.

 Closely related to the West Indian Mahogany is the Swietenia Macrophylla; common names: Honduras Mahogany, South American Mahogany or Aruputanga Moegno.
 The difference is in the leaves; those of the Honduras Mahogany are bigger (but not as leathery) than that of the West Indian Mahogany.

 Also, the flowers are different and the fruit is bigger and more pear-shaped.